-Consistency refers to the need to obtain and use data that are clear and well defined enough to yield similar results in different settings.
-The NEMSIS and ACS TQP standards enable consistent data collection, and we do not anticipate any impact from use of a UUID when considering data consistency.
+Consistency refers to the need to obtain and use data that are clearly defined to yield similar results in different settings.
+The NEMSIS and ACS NTDB/TQIP standards enable consistent data collection and will not be impacted by the implementation of a UUID.

 Uniqueness refers to the objective of capturing data once, without unwanted data duplication, and ensuring its application to all appropriate uses.
-Duplicate data collection in disparate registries leads to unnecessary costs, introduction of random/systematic error, and redundant data analysis and reporting.
+Duplicate data collection in disparate registries leads to unnecessary costs, the introduction of random/systematic error, and redundant data analysis and reporting.
 The use of a reliable linkage through use of a UUID could provide the additional benefit of eliminating the need for redundant data collection.
-As an example, the ACS TQP requires the collection of pre-hospital vital signs, which are collected in NEMSIS and then abstracted into the National Trauma Data Standard (NTDS).
-A reliable method of record linkage may reduce the need to "double enter" data in independent registries.
+As an example, the ACS NTDB/TQIP requires the collection of pre-hospital vital signs, which are collected in NEMSIS and then abstracted into the (NTDS).
+A reliable method of record linkage would reduce the need to "double enter" data in independent registries.